parisproffitt/GridStressDigitalTwin/README.md

 - Time slider for heatwave progression
 - Visual tracking of evolving grid stress

-The visualization consumes structured JSON outputs and does not embed risk logic internally, preserving architectural separation.
+The visualization consumes structured simulation outputs and does not embed risk logic internally, preserving system modularity.

 ---